Records & Archives

 The following is a very brief summary of the types and extent of records and collections held by Records & Archives.
 For more detailed information, please contact Records & Archives, 416 263 3676 or AskArchives@explace.on.ca.

 Upon arrival, researchers will be registered.
 The information gathered at this time is used to administer the Reading Room and to compile statistics for Records & Archives.

 Use of Archival Materials

 Coats, briefcases and bags must be left with Records & Archives staff for the duration of each visit.
-No smoking, eating or drinking is permitted in the Reading Room.
+No eating or drinking is permitted in the Reading Room.

 Staff will retrieve all material for the researcher.
 Researchers must handle all records carefully and must not mark, tear, fold, or otherwise damage the records in any way.
 Any damage found in material issued should be reported to staff immediately.
 Cotton gloves are also available for use when handling photographs or fragile records identified by staff.

 Use only one file at a time to avoid misplacing or re-arranging the order of archival material.

 Only pencils are allowed for use in the Reading Room.
 Pens, felt-tip markers, highlighters, and correction fluid contain substances that can cause damage to records.